subpair/aws-webpage/README.md

 provider.
 - AWS CLI (https://aws.amazon.com/cli)
 - Terraform (https://www.terraform.io/downloads)
+- An account in AWS IAM is set up with at-least the rights for:
+> AmazonEC2FullAccess
+> AmazonVPCFullAccess
+> AmazonRoute53FullAccess

 # Usage
 <h6>Before you use any terraform command, please make sure the aws cli was configured via the "aws configure" command and